On the day of his execution in April 2015, Myuran Sukumaran was furious.

 Some of the prisoners, who were Iranian, Nigerian, Brazilian and Filipino, had very little understanding of what was happening.

-Quilty said this was part of the reason that Sukumaran, Chan, and some of the other Bali Nine were the go-to guys in Kerobokan prison.
+Quilty said this was part of the reason that Sukumaran, Andrew Chan, and some of the other Bali Nine were the go-to guys in Kerobokan prison.